 You obviously won’t get rich from these apps, but it’s at least something.
 And none of this requires you to change any of your spending habits.
 You’re basically adding a cashback component to your financial life that runs passively in the background.

 It literally takes a few minutes to set up all of these accounts.
 Most of you could probably read this post and set up all these apps in the next 15 or 20 minutes.
-Once set up, you can sit back and just keep doing what you normally do.
+And once set up, you can sit back and just keep doing what you normally do.

 What do you think of my best cashback apps list?
 Any other cashback apps that you recommend?